Pherakki/MXEEditor/README.md

 #### Paths

 The path data is contained within the `paths` section of the unpacked MXE.
-This is a collection of [Directed Graphs](https://en.wikipedia.org/wiki/Directed_graph) that represented many things, such as searchlight paths or AI pathfinding helpers.
+This is a collection of [Directed Graphs](https://en.wikipedia.org/wiki/Directed_graph) that represent many things, such as searchlight paths or AI pathfinding helpers.

-Inside the `paths` folder you will need another set of folders (probably with Japanese names), and a `paths.csv`.
+Inside the `paths` folder you will see another set of folders (probably with Japanese names), and a `paths.csv`.
 Inside `paths.csv`, you'll find something like this:

 | ID | Name |
 | -- | ---- |